hanaMohammedAbdullah/Perosnal-Card/README.md

 it is for creating simple Personal card using react under the hood

 ## Team Member
--Salwa Fkri
+- Salwa Fkri
--Mohammed Salam
+- Mohammed Salam
--Amanj Azad
+- Amanj Azad
--Basira T Ahmed
+- Basira T Ahmed
--Hana Mohammad
+- Hana Mohammad

 ## Tool used
 -  git & github
 - VsCode

 ## The language used is :
--html
+- Html
--css
+- Css
--javaScript
+- JavaScript

 ## Framework or Library used
--React
+- React